choishingwan/PRSice/docs/command_detail.md

     When set, PRSice will not perform clumping.
 This is useful a pre-clumped list of SNPs is available.

-- `--pearson`

-    Use Pearson Correlation instead of maximum likelihood haplotype frequency estimates for LD calculation

 - `--proxy`

     Proxy threshold for index SNP to be considered